PerryPerrz/CRUDitaient/README.md

 # CRUDitaient
-A CRUD application using AngularJS, Spring Boot &amp; PostgreSQL.
+A CRUD application using AngularJS, Spring Boot &amp; MySQL.